After Astrazeneca vaccination: Lauterbach reports of side effects – “I took it on my own”

 Karl Lauterbach had himself vaccinated with Astrazeneca as part of his work at the Leverkusen vaccination center.
 Now the expert reports on side effects.

-Update from April 8th, 8.45pm: On Wednesday, Karl Lauterbach confirmed that he had been vaccinated against the corona virus on Tuesday.
-The 58-year-old was given the vaccine from the manufacturer Astrazeneca.
+Update from April 8th, 8.45pm: On Wednesday, Karl Lauterbach that he had himself vaccinated against the coronavirus on Tuesday. * The 58-year-old was given the vaccine from the manufacturer Astrazeneca.
 In conversation with picture the health expert now confirms side effects after the vaccination.
 “I tolerated the vaccine well.
 There was a little fever and chills, but that’s to be expected, ”said Lauterbach.

 Although the vaccine is now mostly vaccinated in people over 60 years of age, and younger people can only choose the vaccine at their own request, Lauterbach decided in favor of the Astrazeneca vaccine.
-“I’m not 60 yet, but I took it on my own.
+“I’m not even 60 yet, but I took it on my own terms.
 The vaccine is definitely a very good vaccine.
 It is not a second class vaccine, it works very reliably ”.

 Lauterbach vaccinated with Astrazeneca: Corona expert fears many mutations and further “waves of vaccinations”